 Flattery will get you… everywhere.
-Just as in all other aspects of life, folks love being complimented during sex (especially those whose love language is words of affirmation).
-Confirm when something feels good or that you’re into what's going on. (“It feels so good when you suck my ear” and “I like it when you touch me there.”)
+Well, at least with folks who enjoy being verbally complimented during sex.
+Confirm when something feels good or that you’re into what's going on.
+(Think: “It feels so good when you suck my ear” and “I like it when you touch me there.”)

 Dr. Stubbs suggests asking your partner how they like hearing their body described.
-For instance, do they like being told that that they’re strong, tight, and sexy?
-Or smooth, juicy, soft and warm?
-Or, really, any other adjectives.
+For instance, do they like being told that they’re strong, tight, and sexy?
+Or smooth, juicy, soft, and warm?
+Or, really, any other adjectives?